Paris Métro Line 13: Line 14 extension north

+The sheer cost of the first two solutions, combined with the difference in quality for the second one (comfort, accessibility, visual aspect between the line 13 and 14 stations) led the STIF to adopt the last solution in 24 October 2007, with said extension opened in December 2020.
+According to Île-de-France Mobilités, this extension has removed 19 to 27% of peak hour traffic from line 13.
+Oddly enough, the idea of extending Line 4 north from Porte de Clignancourt to Mairie de Saint-Ouen, was present on the 2007 studies, although no extension works were taken on ever since.

 Automation

 In December 2022, Île-de-France Mobilités and RATP announced that the line would be fully automated by 2035, becoming the 3rd metro line in Paris to be converted to unattended train operation after Line 1 and Line 4.
 The line will be modernised in two phases - the introduction of the new trains (MF 19) from 2027, followed by the automation of the line in the early 2030s.
 The automation of the line itself is estimated to cost around €837m.

 Future extensions

-After the northwestern branch was extended by 1.88 km with two more stations, Les Agnettes and Les Courtilles, a further extension with a third station (Port de Gennevilliers) will be added later.
+After the northwestern branch was extended by 1.88 km with two more stations, Les Agnettes and Les Courtilles, a further push with a third station (Port de Gennevilliers) is on the drawing board, yet no further steps were taken ahead.